Webinar Wednesday Episode 2

-There are well-known standards in kitchen design, though arguably not many builders or designers are aware of them or put them into good use.
+There are well-known standards in kitchen design, though arguably not many builders or designers are putting them into good use.

 The National Kitchen and Bath Association have been publishing kitchen and bath standards since 1963.
 I took my first NKBA course in 1999 and have found their guidelines extremely useful over the years.

-There are many ways to maximize cabinet storage, workflow, and enhance your current design.
-The NKBA standards are a great guideline, though its important to realize when you need to break the rules, especially when remodeling.
+The NKBA standards are a great guideline, though its important to realize when you need to break or bend the rules, especially when remodeling.

 The Work Triangle vs Work Zones